PirateBox-Dev/openwrt-dev-environment/README.md

 6. Build OpenWRT:

-        cd openwrt && make -j 16
+        cd openwrt && make -j 4

-The __-j__ flag needs to be adjusted to your system, a good rule of thumb for the value is to use the amount of cores you have for disposition + 1.
+The __-j__ flag needs to be adjusted to your system, a good rule of thumb for the value is to use the amount of cores you have available on your build machine.
-Also the last step takes some time, depending on your building machine it can take up to several hours.
+Building the OpenWRT image may take a long time, depending on your machine, up to a couple of hours.

 ### Local feed
 For convencience, there is a make target helping you to get started: